abhithube/chatterbox-microservices/README.md

 ## Backend Design

 The backend of this application is broken into several components, following the event-driven microservices architecture.
 The services are built using the Express web framework for Node.js.
-The _Accounts Service_ connects to a MongoDB database (deployed on MongoDB Atlas), which was chosen for the ease of use and the lack of relational data.
-The _Messages Service_, on the other hand, has quite a bit of relational data, so PostgreSQL (deployed on Heroku) was the database of choice.
-The services communicate asynchronously via a Kafka broker (deployed on Confluent Cloud).
+The _Accounts Service_ connects to a MongoDB database, which was chosen for the ease of use and the lack of relational data.
+The _Messages Service_, on the other hand, has quite a bit of relational data, so PostgreSQL was the database of choice.
+The services communicate asynchronously via a Kafka broker.
 Details below.

 ### Microservices

 - _Accounts Service_ is responsible for user management and authentication.
 It supports email/password login as well as social login via your Google or Github accounts.
 This service also handles email verification and password reset.
 Upon successful authentication, users are issued a JSON web token, which is used to authorize users across all microservices in the application.
 - _Messages Service_ handles the real-time messaging functionality of the application by receiving incoming WebSocket connections.
 It also provides a CRUD RESTful API for managing parties and topics.
-- _Contact Service_ deals with direct communications with the user.
-Currently, it sends email verification and password reset emails based on events received from Kafka.

 ### Asynchronous Communication